 Welcome to my third installment in the four part series recapping the Fire's 2011 campaign.
 This post will focus on the midfield, an area that was bolstered by two huge summer signings, and an area that really helped propel the Fire on to a solid finish of their 2011 season.
 Early on in the season there seemed to be a lack of creative ability in the midfield, there wasn't a whole lot going on in terms of good passes and assists in setting up scoring opportunities for our forwards.
 The arrival of Sebastian Grazzini and Pavel Pardo seemed to help turn that trend around, but they are only two of the players this post will be focusing on.
 Others include, Marco Pappa, Logan Pause, Daniel Paladini, and Baggio Husidic.no comments

 It was brought to our attention that Visa Signature card holders can purchase tickets to the MLS Cup 2011 in LA.
-If you're hoping to make it out to California to see the Galaxy battle the Dynamo and you still need a ticket, check out this link.
+If you're hoping to make it out to California to see the Galaxy battle the Dynamo and only for you you still need a ticket, check out this link.
 We haven't verified if this offer is still available, so we apologize if it expires before you can use it.no comments